-15 Termination
+14 Termination

-15.1 Termination by Supplier
+14.1 Termination by Supplier

-- Except during the Cooling-off Period (as set out in the Key Terms), you may only unilaterally terminate this MSA by written notice to SDA if we have materially breached any obligation under this MSA, and: - (a) you have provided us with written notice setting out details of the material breach and requiring the material breach to be remedied; and - (b) SDA has failed to remedy the material breach within 20 Business Days of the date on which the notice of breach was delivered to us. - (2) If there is a Sharefarming Arrangement, the owner and the sharefarmer must jointly send the written notice referred to in clause 15.1(1).
+- (1) Except during the Cooling-off Period (as set out in the Key Terms), you may only unilaterally terminate this exclusive MSA: - (a) by written notice to SDA if we materially breach this exclusive MSA, and: - you have provided us with written notice setting out details of the material breach and requiring the material breach to be remedied; - (ii) SDA has failed to remedy the material breach within 20 Business Days of the date on which the notice of breach was delivered to us. - (2) If there is a Sharefarming Arrangement, the owner and the sharefarmer must jointly sign and send the written notice referred to in clause 14.1(1) above.

-15.2 Termination by SDA
+14.2 Termination by SDA

-SDA may only unilaterally terminate this MSA by written notice to you if you breach a material obligation under this MSA.
-A material breach of this MSA includes (but is not limited to):
+SDA may only unilaterally terminate this exclusive MSA by written notice to you if you materially breach this exclusive MSA.
+A material breach of this exclusive MSA includes (but is not limited to):

-- a breach of clause 9(2), clause 10(1), clause 10(3), clause 10(4) or clause 11(1) of the General Terms of this MSA; - (2) a breach identified under section 6.4 (Animal Health) in Chapter 6 of the Supplier Handbook or a material breach of the Saputo Animal Welfare Policy, which includes (but is not limited to) the failure to implement the actions identified in the "corrective action plan" (refer to section 8.1, Chapter 8 of the Supplier Handbook); - (3) a breach of section 6.5 (Environmental Management and Sustainability) in Chapter 6 of the Supplier Handbook; - (4) a Farm having two non-notified inhibitory substance detections in a month or three nonnotified inhibitory substance incidents within a rolling 12-month period (refer to Chapter 4 of the Supplier Handbook); or - (5) a serious safety hazard has been identified at the Farm and it has the potential to cause serious injury and cannot be effectively controlled (including under Chapter 7 of the Supplier Handbook), and:
+(1) a breach of clauses 3, 8(1), 8(4), 8(6) or 10(1) of the General Terms of this exclusive MSA;

+- (2) a breach identified under section 6.4 (Animal Health) in Chapter 6 of the Supplier Handbook or a material breach of the Saputo Animal Welfare Policy, which includes (but is not limited to) the failure to implement the actions identified in the "corrective action plan" (refer to section 8.1, Chapter 8 of the Supplier Handbook); - a breach of section 6.6 (Environmental Compliance) in Chapter 6 of the Supplier Handbook; - (4) a Farm having two non-notified inhibitory substance detections in a month or three non-notified inhibitory substance incidents within a rolling 12-month period (refer to Chapter 4 of the Supplier Handbook); or - (5) a serious safety hazard has been identified at the Farm and it has the potential to cause serious injury and cannot be effectively controlled (including under Chapter 7 of the Supplier Handbook), and either.

-- (6) we have provided you with written notice setting out details of the breach and requiring the breach to be remedied; and - (7) you have failed to remedy that breach within 20 Business Days from the date on which the notice of breach was delivered to you.
+- (6) we have provided you with written notice setting out details of the breach and requiring the breach to be remedied and you have failed to remedy that breach within 20 Business Days from the date on which the notice of breach was delivered to you; or - (7) the breach is incapable of remedy and we have provided you with written notice setting out details of the breach and the reasons why it is incapable of remedy in our reasonable opinion (acting in good faith).